No Small Feat

 Besides, time changes things and who says a crush felt at some point would persist beyond the day it is brought to your awareness.
 Anyone wise would not place much stock on a crush.
 A crush is basically a cute way of saying infatuation.
 It isn’t based on knowing a person.
 Once one becomes aware of certain negative characteristics of the object of attraction, a crush dies.
 I guess someone who is immature might handle the knowledge of someone having a crush on them poorly.

 A crush bears the potential of evolving into a “like”.
 A moment that for me would feel like, “Yes, I can say with my full chest that I like this person.
 I am proud to be associated with this human.”
 That “like” is still cautious, to be honest, because I have to reach a point where I can categorically say, there is nothing you can do that will stop me from loving you; a choice to love this person.
 It sounds like falling off a cliff and I think that’s what love is; only beautiful, when you’re falling off that cliff with someone.
 And therein, lies the bungee rope, that saves you from certain death; reciprocity and selflessness.
-It is such a huge gamble, with an incredibly enormous reward, only if you’re lucky.
+It is such a huge gamble, with an incredibly enormous reward, only if you’re blessed by God.
 It tracks that people would want to experience this.

 I have had someone tell me after 4 cerebral phone conversations that he thinks he might be falling in love with me.
 I was flattered at the idea of someone feeling so strongly for me after such a short period of getting to know how my mind actually ticks.
 However, we did have quite a lot of profound conversations every time we spoke, so, it is entirely possible that he got to know an idea of me on an extensive level, and this was enough to evoke such strong feelings.
 I was not in the right frame of mind to even go there with him and I don’t think I felt that spark.
 I loved his mind thoroughly though and the conversations were amazing.
 I think that is the reason our conversations were always great.
 We sort of thought that the other’s mind was awesome.
 I found him therapeutic and I learnt a lot about myself, which I put to good use, even after we stopped speaking, out of respect for his feelings.